How much does it cost to maintain an HVAC system?

-HVAC service cost for a split system is $150 to $250.
+The HVAC service cost for a split system is $150 to $550.
 A split system allows for two separate units.
 One is the A/C or cooling portion that is located outside the home.
 The other is the heating portion that is generally installed in a basement or other area.
 The air conditioning portion uses electricity and refrigerant to cool the air inside and push the hot air outside.
-The heater is gas-powered, and the warm air gets pumped out either by a fan or evaporator.
-These systems normally include a humidifier and air purifier.
-A thermostat controls the two systems interchangeably according to the desired temperature.
+There are different types of split systems.
+The cost for maintenance of split HVAC system units varies depending on the complexity of the unit.
 Each unit would be cleaned, tested for proper air flow and refrigerant levels, motors lubricated, belts checked for wear, and all connections tightened if necessary.
 Gas lines would be checked for leaks, as well.
 The table below shows a breakdown of maintenance costs for each type of split system.

 The cost for an annual maintenance agreement is $150 to $300.
 This usually includes one visit for the year.
 The HVAC contractor will clean everything from the filters to the electrical parts, inspect all parts, check voltage, refrigerant, fuel lines, and look for leaks or corrosion.
 This is the minimum that a homeowner should have done to an HVAC system to ensure that it is working at top capacity and to protect the life of the unit.